vtex/toolbelt/README.md

 If you wish to work on another `account`, logout and login again with that `account`.

-Note that `watch` and `publish` implicitly checks if you're logged, and if you're not, it asks your credentials before proceeding.
+Note that `link` and `publish` implicitly checks if you're logged, and if you're not, it asks your credentials before proceeding.

 ## How do I develop an app locally?